Multigrade Neural Network Approximation: Introduction

-This contrast reveals a fundamental dilemma: deep networks offer strong approximation power but are difficult to optimize, whereas shallow networks are easier to train but have limited expressive capacity.
-Motivated by this trade-off, multi-grade deep learning (MGDL) was introduced in \cite{Xu2023}.
+This contrast reveals a fundamental dilemma: deep networks offer strong approximation power but are difficult to optimize, whereas relatively shallow networks are easier to train but have limited expressive capacity.
+Motivated by this trade-off, multigrade deep learning (MGDL) was introduced in \cite{Xu2023}.
 The MGDL framework incrementally constructs network architectures via grade-wise training, aiming to combine the approximation advantages of deep networks with improved stability, accuracy, and interpretability.
-Specifically, MGDL decomposes end-to-end optimization into a sequence of smaller subproblems, each training a shallow network to approximate the residuals from previous grades.
+Specifically, MGDL decomposes end-to-end optimization into a sequence of smaller subproblems, each training a relatively shallow network to approximate the residuals from previous grades.
 Networks learned at earlier grades are kept fixed and serve as adaptive basis functions or feature maps.
 This iterative refinement reduces optimization complexity while progressively improving approximation quality.
 While MGDL has demonstrated promising empirical performance and has been shown to achieve grade-wise training error reduction, a fundamental theoretical question remains open: whether such grade-wise training guarantees that the approximation error converges to zero in the limit.
 Addressing this gap is essential for establishing a rigorous theoretical foundation for the MGDL framework.
-The goal of this paper is to provide the first rigorous proof that, under suitable conditions, grade-wise training yields vanishing approximation error as grade number tends to infinity.
+The main goal of this work is to show that, under appropriate architectural conditions, this grade-wise residual-refinement mechanism admits a constructive realization whose residuals decrease monotonically and converge to zero as the number of grades tends to infinity.